FPGAwars/apio/docs/terminology.md

 - **Remote config** - A `.jsonc` configuration file stored in the Apio GitHub repository under `remote-config`.
 Apio occasionally fetches this file to check for updated package versions.

-- **Resources** - Apio configuration items stored in `.jsonc` files in the `apio/resources` directory.
-These include definitions for FPGAs, programmers, and boards supported by Apio.
-Users can add custom resource files in their project directories, e.g., a `boards.jsonc` file for a custom board.

 - **Rich** - A third-party Python library for managing Apio's terminal output, including colored text and data tables.